l1yefeng/ogier/README.md

 ## TODO

+- [ ] Improve performance when loading styles
+- [ ] When toc shows, current nav point is in the center and focused
 - [ ] External links
 - [ ] Store last read location: which line
 - [ ] Fetch font from archive